Summary

 PowerPoint file so I can review it.

-Cowork will open a terminal, execute the script, and then open the generated .pptx file in PowerPoint.
+Cowork opens a terminal, executes the script, and then opens the generated .pptx file in PowerPoint.

 python create_presentation.py